 Total Number of Pencils = 2 x 100 = 200

 There is an obvious pattern here.
-A single level has 2 pencils and this is always constant, regardless of the number of levels built.
-So to get the total number of pencils, we just have to multiply 2 (the number of pencils per level) with the number of levels built.
+A single level has 2 pencils, which is always constant, regardless of the number of levels built.
+So to get the total number of pencils, we have to multiply 2 (the number of pencils per level) with the number of levels built.
 For example, to construct 30 levels, you will need 2 multiplied 30 times which is 60 pencils.

-To make a building of ‘x’ number of levels, according to the previous calculation, we will require 2 multiplied ‘x’ times which is 2x number of pencils.
+According to the previous calculation, to make a building of ‘x’ number of levels, we will require 2 multiplied ‘x’ times, and thus the number of pencils equal to 2x.
 We just created algebraic expressions based on patterns.
 In this way, we can make several algebra patterns.

 r = 1, total no of triangles, ‘n’ = 1